kroketio/flask-yoloapi/README.md

 ## Custom validators

-Additional parameter validation can be done by providing a function to the `validator` argument.
+Additional parameter validation can be done by providing the `validator` argument.

 This function takes 1 parameter; the input.
 An `Exception` must be raised when the validation proves to be unsuccessful.